zulip/zulip/templates/zerver/help/custom-profile-fields.md

 * **Person picker**: For selecting one or more users, like "Manager" or "Direct reports".

-## Display custom fields in user profile summaries
+## Display custom fields on user card

-Organizations may find it useful to display additional fields in a user's profile summary, such as pronouns, GitHub username, job title, team, etc.
+Organizations may find it useful to display additional fields on the user card, such as pronouns, GitHub username, job title, team, etc.

-All field types other than "Long text" or "Person" have a checkbox option that controls whether to display a custom field in a user's profile summary.
+All field types other than "Long text" or "Person" have a checkbox option that controls whether to display a custom field on the user card.
 There's a limit to the number of custom profile fields that can be displayed at a time.
 If the maximum number of fields is already selected, all unselected checkboxes will be disabled.